-The permittee shall also provide oral notification within two (2) working days of any actions taken to address startup, shutdown or malfunction that is inconsistent with the permittee's startup, shutdown or malfunction plan.
-A written notification shall be submitted within seven (7) working days following the end of the event in accordance with the information in 40 CFR Part 63.10(d)(5)(ii).

-(Ref.: 40 CFR 63.6650 and Table 7 of 40 CFR 63, Subpart ZZZZ)
+The permittee shall provide notification by fax or telephone within two (2) working days of any actions taken to address startup, shutdown or malfunction that is inconsistent with your startup, shutdown or malfunction plan.
+A written notification shall be submitted within seven (7) working days following the end of the event in accordance with the information in 40 CFR 63.10(d)(5)(ii).
+(Ref.: 40 CFR 63.6650 & Table 7)